This hatch green chile sauce features fire-roasted hatch chiles combined with fresh onions, fresh garlic, and a custom blend of spices!

 - Option 3: Preheat your oven to 425°F., wash and dry the peppers and rub them in avocado or vegetable oil.
 Place the chiles on a large sheet pan and put them into the preheated oven.
 Let them roast for 10-15 minutes or until the skins blister.
 Remove them from the oven.

 Once the chiles have been roasted, they need the skins removed.
 Afterward, remove and discard the seeds and membranes.

+Next, chop the onions and peel the garlic.
+Place the chiles, onions, and garlic into the food processor.
+Also, toss in the water, oregano, salt, and pepper.
+Then, pulse the ingredients into a chunky, green sauce.
 After that, pour the sauce into a medium saucepan and add the broth (chicken, beef, or vegetable broth, your choice).

+Place the pan over medium heat and stir the ingredients.
+Let the sauce come to a simmer.
 The Hatch green chile sauce needs to cook down for 15-20 minutes.
 The longer it cooks, the richer the flavor.

+Last, once the sauce has cooked, turn off the heat and serve it.
 Alternatively, you can let it cool and store it in an air-tight container, in your fridge, for up to 5-days.

 - Now, if you don't have access to Hatch chiles, you can substitute just about any green chile pepper in place of the Hatch variety.
 We chose flavors that could be flexible and be used alongside banana peppers and other varieties of green chiles.

 - Our sauce can be made in advance and frozen.
 When properly stored in your freezer, it should hold for about 3-months.